 The first time I remember hearing any details about “Tripoli” was on board an old American ship, which was turned into a museum.
 I think it was the Constitution.
-I was just a school kid who might have seen a few pirate movies and heard a we war stories from elderly relatives.
+I was just a school kid who might have seen a few pirate movies and heard a few war stories from elderly relatives.

 My godmother was the first female conductor of the US navy.
 But there were so many other naval battles, why is “Tripoli” still remembered?

-In school, we learned about Lewis and Clark, we covered Napoleon, some of us knew about the Whiskey Rebellion and even people like Nelson.
+In school, we learned about Lewis and Clark, we covered Napoleon, some of us knew about the Whiskey Rebellion, and even people like Nelson.
 Decatur, however, was extra credit to most of us.

-The Tripolitan War seemed perhaps insignificant to those charged with teaching the history.
+The Tripolitan War seemed perhaps insignificant to those charged with teaching history.
 In Libyan history books, it has been absent as well.

 The American government did everything it could to avoid war.
 In fact, of its first five wars, only two were really declared.
 This mentality, which I will explain elsewhere, kept the American armed forces small.

-Recent wars have been waged on a such a massive scale that we can’t tell if a story about it is fact or fictional.
+Recent wars have been waged on such a massive scale that we can’t tell if a story about it is fact or fictional.
 Even earlier wars in the same area, fought between great powers, had a lot of scope for making things up.

 But when every moment counts, things are different.